-Dr Greg Mills directs the Johannesburg-based Brenthurst Foundation, established in 2005 by the Oppenheimer family to develop strategies for improved economic performance in Africa.
+Dr Greg Mills heads the Johannesburg-based Brenthurst Foundation, established in 2005 by the Oppenheimer family to strengthen African economic performance.

-Prior to joining the Foundation, he taught at the Universities of the Western Cape and Cape Town, and was the national director of the South African Institute of International Affairs (SAIIA) from 1996-2005 and SAIIA Director of Studies from 1994-96.
+Prior to joining the Brenthurst Foundation, he taught at the Universities of the Western Cape and Cape Town, and was the national director of the South African Institute of International Affairs (SAIIA) from 1996-2005, and SAIIA Director of Studies from 1994-96.

 He is married to Janet Wilson, the artist, teacher, and South African representative rower.
 They have three children.

 The Brenthurst Foundation video on Afghanistan after the West's withdrawal